renovatebot/renovate/docs/usage/configuration-options.md

 Each provided `matchString` will be matched individually to the content of the `packageFile`.
 If a `matchString` has multiple matches in a file each will be interpreted as an independent dependency.

-As example the following configuration will update all 3 lines in the Dockerfile. renovate.json:
+As example the following configuration will update all three lines in the Dockerfile. renovate.json:

 ```json